 If the water seems to have been pumped out but it just won’t do the spin then check the wash load.
 Modern washing machines have built in out of balance protection and will refuse to spin out of balanced loads to protect against serious damage.

 The worst loads for this problem are single items which are heavy when wet, or small loads, particularly if they have a single heavy item amongst them.

 Therefore there is always a possibility there isn’t an actual fault.
 A quick check would be to see if the washer spins with no load in, or with a totally different (fuller more balanced) load.
 If it does, check this article carefully to understand this problem – Washing machine wont spin just one item or very small loads

 Maybe it just thinks it isn’t draining water because it’s not getting the “water has now gone” signal.

-The washing machine knows water has been successfully pumped away when the pressure system tells it.
-A faulty pressure switch or (more commonly) a blockage, can stop the signal being sent, so the washer refuses to spin.
-It will often do the slow turning at the beginning where it distributes the laundry, then just click and stop.
+The washing machine needs a signal from the pressure switch to tell it when the water has gone.
+A faulty pressure switch (or more commonly a blockage in the pressure bottle) can stop the signal being sent.
+So the washer refuses to spin.
+It will do the slow turning at the beginning where it distributes the laundry, pump out the water, but then after a few minutes just stop.